Generic name: carbidopa and levodopa [ KAR-bi-DOE-pa-and-LEE-voe-DOE-pa ]

 Before taking this medicine

-You should not use carbidopa and levodopa if you are allergic to it, or if you have:
+You should not use this medicine if you are allergic to carbidopa or levodopa, or if you have:

-Do not use carbidopa and levodopa if you have used an MAO inhibitor in the past 14 days.
+Do not use this medicine if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
-MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, tranylcypromine, and others.

 Tell your doctor if you have ever had: